MediciPrime/4C-Workflow/README.md

 	 names provided for *primary_enz_name* and *reduced_genome* from **other**
 	 - eg. dm6 == dm6.fasta & hindiii == hindiii.fasta

+*Note:* everything you need to use 4C-Workflow is in the example *config.yaml* file, for additional help go through the example.

 ## Example

 The example *config.yaml* is setup to handle an experiment with two baits,